shaoju/italkidesign/_posts/2020-03-08-sketch2figma.md

 >We switched our design tool from Sketch to Figma in August, 2019.
-Looking back, there are a few thoughts that are worth sharing.
+Looking back, there are a few thoughts worth sharing.